sherzock/Bobobo-s-adventure/README.md

 <h2>Explanation of the main core subsystems</h2>

-App: This is the system that manages all the different modules.
+App: This is the system that manages all the different modules.<br>
-Entity Manager: As the name suggests it manages the different entities: the player, the enemies and the collectibles.
+Entity Manager: As the name suggests it manages the different entities: the player, the enemies and the collectibles.<br>
-Pathfinding: This module contains the code that the enemies use to move towards the player avoiding the map.
+Pathfinding: This module contains the code that the enemies use to move towards the player avoiding the map.<br>
-GUI: This moduel manages all the ui components such as buttons, text, the player's ui, etc.
+GUI: This moduel manages all the ui components such as buttons, text, the player's ui, etc.<br>
-Audio: This system reads and executes the differents sounds and music.
+Audio: This system reads and executes the differents sounds and music. <br>
-Map: This system reads an .xml archive that contains the data for the map and draws it in the differents scenes.
+Map: This system reads an .xml archive that contains the data for the map and draws it in the differents scenes.<br>

 [LAST RELEASE OF THE GAME](https://github.com/sherzock/Bobobo-s-adventure)